Skip to main content

 • story

-• “The main plot is you being trapped in purgatory for a reason depending on your character and being recruited as a glorified mercenary in a war between heaven and hell, but don't expect any of the vibes, tone, or slight ambiguity of the original - this is a wacky co-op shooter with one-liners and a 'how do you do, fellow kids?' vibe.”
+• “The main plot is you being trapped in purgatory because of x reason depending on your character and being recruited as a glorified mercenary in a war between heaven and hell, but even if the plot of the original was complete nonsense, don't expect any of the vibes, tone or slight ambiguity of that—this is a wacky co-op shooter with one-liners and a "how do you do, fellow kids?" vibe.”

 • “The story is paper-thin and presented through awkward dialogue that feels like filler.”